salesforce/speech-datasets/README.md

 1. The wide range of scripts and binaries can be overwhelming for a new user.
 2. There is a large amount of code duplication between recipes for processing different datasets.
 3. Changing the type of features computed requires a user to re-run an entire recipe end-to-end.
-4. Random access within a dataset is challenging to perform without either loading the entire dataset into memory, incurring expensive random disk accesses, or writing a custom caching policy to address this limitation.
+4. Accessing random utterances within a dataset (e.g. for training a model) is challenging to perform without either
+    1. loading the entire dataset into memory;
+    2. incurring expensive disk seeks by navigating reading each utterance from a file into memory on demand; or
+    3. considerable engineering effort to write a custom caching policy that addresses this limitation.

 More recently, solutions like [ESPNet](https://github.com/espnet/espnet) and [TorchAudio](https://pytorch.org/audio/) have attempted to address issues 1-3.
 However, ESPNet does not support data loading that can easily be decoupled from the end-to-end solution it provides, while TorchAudio currently lacks support for standard (but not open-source) datasets like Switchboard, WSJ, and Fisher.
 Moreover, both solutions leave issue 4 unaddressed, and their support for online feature computation introduces a new concern: online feature computation is computationally expensive, and using it can greatly increase training times.

 ### Key Features
 - After running a Kaldi-style data preparation script, data can be loaded directly into Python.